jankozik/watermarking/README.md

 ### Defact

 1.  watermark will set the position of the element for relative which contain the watermark
-2.  when you set abnormal options of the wartemark like `font:'226px serif'`,`rotate:13/24*Math.PI`.the watermark will only show a part of it and you could fix the issue by set other options.
+2.  when you set abnormal options of the wartemark like `font:'226px serif'`,`rotate:13/24*Math.PI`.the watermark will only show a part of it and you could fix the issue by set yOffset which control the start point of the text.

 ## Download